ice-rlab/nanotag/README.md

 ### Build Tag Mismatch Handler

-NANOTAG relies on a custom signal handler to detect tag mismatch faults.
+NanoTag relies on a custom signal handler to detect tag mismatch faults.
 To build the handler, run the following command:

 ```sh
 mkdir -p ~/mte-sanitizer-runtime